-What do all of these people have in common: Winston Churchill, John F Kennedy, Ronald Regan, Napoleon, Albert Einstein, Thomas Edison.
+What do all these people have in common: Winston Churchill, John F Kennedy, Ronald Regan, Napoleon, Albert Einstein, Thomas Edison.

-Yes, they were all famous leaders.
+Yes, they were famous leaders.

-They were also notable nappers.
+They were also famous nappers.

 While I have always enjoyed afternoon naps, part of me always felt bad about choosing rest over activity.
 Growing up, I assumed naps were reserved for "lazy" people who didn't have jobs and watched television on their parents' couch all day.